-Located in West Midlands, Birmingham is the second largest city in Britain and was known as the ‘Workshop of the World’ and ‘City of a 1000 Trades’ during the Victorian period.
+Located in West Midlands, Birmingham is the second-largest city in Britain and was known as the ‘Workshop of the World’ and ‘City of a 1000 Trades’ during the Victorian period.
 The locals call it Brum and the city is currently enjoying a modernized resurgence as one of the greatest cultural and shopping destinations in Europe.
-Most of Birmingham’s city centre became destroyed in the renowned Second World War after which post war buildings world later be replaced.
-Now, a major part of the city has been pedestrianized and attractive walkways characterize the city centre.
-Even with the recent transformation, the city has over the years managed to maintain much of its industrial heritage and now appears forward looking and modernized.
+Most of Birmingham’s city center became destroyed in the renowned Second World War after which post-war buildings world later be replaced.
+Now, a major part of the city has been pedestrianized and attractive walkways characterize the city center.
+Even with the recent transformation, the city has over the years managed to maintain much of its industrial heritage and now appears forward-looking and modernized.

 The Birmingham Museum and Art Gallery is a large museum with a rich local history as well as both permanent and temporary collections and exhibitions.
 The Cadbury World is offered by the popular Cadbury chocolate factory that is located in the city center.
 Organized tours are offered to Cadbury Company where visitors are taken through the history of chocolate making.
 There are several green spaces and small parks located all over Birmingham City and its suburbs.

-These nature reserves and country parks has so much information about fauna, flora and local conservation efforts.
+These nature reserves and country parks have so much information about fauna, flora, and local conservation efforts.
 The Birmingham Botanical Gardens and Glasshouses is a large botanical garden at the heart of the city and offers workshops as well.
-The Birmingham Nature center sits on a six acre piece of land and is home to many birds and animals like owns, otters and deer.
-Others include the National Sea Life Centre, Sutton Park, RSPB Sandwell Valley and Woodgate Valley Country Park.
+The Birmingham Nature center sits on a six-acre piece of land and is home to many birds and animals like owns, otters, and deer.
+Others include the National Sea Life Centre, Sutton Park, RSPB Sandwell Valley, and Woodgate Valley Country Park.